NTSB urges railroads to boost safety measures for workers on the rails

 Investigators are calling on the railroad to end the use of the “train approach warning” (TAW) system as the only method of on-track safety in corridors where PTC is available.

-TAW is an older method that requires designated watchmen to look out for approaching trains in a work zone, according to the NTSB.
-But it has proven ineffective in some cases, such as April 24, 2018, when a passenger train struck and killed an Amtrak rail watchman in a work zone in Bowie, Md.
+TAW is an older method that requires designated workers to look out for approaching trains in a work zone, according to the NTSB.
+But it has proved ineffective in some cases, such as April 24, 2018, when a passenger train struck and killed an Amtrak rail watchman in a work zone in Bowie, Md.

 Investigators determined that Amtrak’s safety work plan in Bowie did not take into account the challenges of multiple main tracks in a high-noise environment.

-“As the watchman was focused on his work crew and a southbound Maryland Area Rail Commuter (MARC) train servicing one adjacent track, he was unaware of northbound Amtrak train 86 approaching from behind him on the other adjacent track.
+“As the watchman was focused on his work crew and a southbound Maryland Area [Regional] Commuter (MARC) train servicing one adjacent track, he was unaware of northbound Amtrak train 86 approaching from behind him on the other adjacent track.
 He was struck and killed,” NTSB Chairwoman Jennifer Homendy wrote in a letter to Amtrak Chief Executive William J. Flynn on Thursday.

 “Whether or not the FRA acts promptly to implement this needed safety recommendation, you need not wait to implement immediate and positive change for the safety of your roadway workers,” she said.